DeusArcana/100-days-of-code/log.md

 - Doing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
 - Very interesting lesson of Stateless Functional Components.
 I have some struggles with the logic involved.

+### Day 79: May 2, 2019

+- Doing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
+- Never the word 'state' has confused me so much in my life.